What We Do

 -Many of our Lifeworks!
 (LW) clients were laid off from jobs in industries that have already experienced the first wave of negative economic impact.
 Our clients and their families - most living at or below poverty before COVID-19 - are now struggling even more to get and keep basic needs such as rent and food.

 -Our Center for Women’s work release program was suspended by NC Department of Public Safety (NCDPS).
-This means our 30 residents will be out of work and living at the facility 24-hours a day and will need additional food for meals and snacks.
+This means our 30 residents are out of work and living at the facility 24-hours a day.

 -For our Families Doing Time program, we’re providing limited Empowering Kids With Incarcerated Parents (EKWIP) support groups virtually.
 But we have temporarily suspended our Third Tuesday dinners and enrichment institute activities, so our families need help with basic needs.